 Serving suggestions

-These pears also make a great dessert.
+Poached pears without sugar also make a delicious healthy dessert.
+Warm pears and chocolate are a perfect combination.
 I love them with this healthy chocolate sauce, but custard would also be a great option.
-Make extra and try both:)
+As would ice cream.
+Make extra and try them each way:)

 Storage